andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "I think you should be fully high claw leaving blue."

 "Leaving blue?
+Let me see....
 Ohhh ok, that makes sense, that way I have two laps to neutral when I get to green"

 "Yes, I'll be neutral just as I'm leaving the stage."